prefix-dev/reproducible-builds/README.md

 If you have any more suggestions for variations, please let us know!

 ## Getting Started 🚀
 This project uses [pixi](https://github.com/prefix-dev/pixi) for project management.

 ### Prerequisite
 Complete the following steps only once:

 1. Install Pixi by following the instructions on https://prefix.dev/
+2. For building of local `rattler-build` versions install [rust](https://rustup.rs/).
+We might include this in the pixi configuration in the future.
-2. Clone the repository and navigate to the root directory:
+3. Clone the repository and navigate to the root directory:
     ```bash
     git clone https://github.com/prefix-dev/reproducible-builds # or ssh
     cd reproducible-builds